LadyHannelore/Weighted-Voting-System/voting-simulator-py/README.md

-# Weighted Voting System
+# UK Weighted Voting System

-A Python-based simulator for advanced voting systems with weighted voter profiles, designed to account for voter expertise, participation, and other factors in governance decisions.
+A Python-based simulator for advanced voting systems modeled on UK election data, designed to account for voter expertise, participation, and other factors in governance decisions.
+This simulator uses real data from the 2024 UK General Election to model both ranked choice voting and weighted yes/no policy decisions.

 ## Features